A dream come true for working class Prestonian lad - The Leader Newspaper

+After securing a third place finish at the Spanish grand tour ending on Sunday evening in Madrid, Hugh Carthy said that he is proud of his performance at La Vuelta a Espana.
+The 26 year-old took time out of race leader Primoz Roglic in the final climb of the race, but it wasn’t enough to lift him above third in the general classification.

+I now know that I can ride a three-week race, that I can compete with the very best riders in the world during the all-important final week, and that I can also perform in the time trial.

-Carthy had his trade pencilled in during his youth and looked upon Cycling as a trade: “I prefer to be more hands on.
-I consider cycling as a trade.
+Carthy had his trade pencilled in during his youth as he looked upon Cycling as a trade: “I prefer to be more hands on.
+I consider cycling as a job,” he said

 “Academic?
-No. I prefer to learn a trade, using my hands, something quite physical,” said Carthy, who began to take it seriously aged 16.
+No. I prefer to learn a trade, using my hands, something quite physical,” said Carthy, who began to take riding seriously aged 16.

 “The people are down to earth.
 You can speak to anybody, get on with anybody, on any social level – that’s a really good quality to have,” said Carthy.

 Carthy’s says of his Spanish exploits: “At first, I was completely on my own.
-It wasn’t too bad.
+It wasn’t too bad and the opportunity allowed me to become fluent in Spanish.”

 “It wasn’t like cowboys and Indians out there.
 Spain is a first-world country.
 It isn’t like going back in time or anything,” said Carthy reflecting of his time with Caja Rural.